Trump eyes 'four or five' people who may be behind anonymous NYT article

 "This isn’t the work of the so-called deep state," the author claimed.
 "It’s the work of the steady state."

-Whie the author acknowledged the “bright spots” in the administration’s agenda, including deregulation and “historic tax reform,” the piece said that those victories came despite Trump’s leadership style -- described as “impetuous, adversarial, petty and ineffective.”
+While the author acknowledged the “bright spots” in the administration’s agenda, including deregulation and “historic tax reform,” the piece said that those victories came despite Trump’s leadership style -- described as “impetuous, adversarial, petty and ineffective.”

 In an interview with North Dakota television station KVLY on Friday, Trump was asked if he had an idea as to who wrote the piece.
 He was in Fargo to campaign for GOP Senate candidate Kevin Cramer.